Journal of Clinical Investigation

 Conrad KP, Barrera SA, Friedman PA, Schmidt VM.
 Evidence for attenuation of myo-inositol uptake, phosphoinositide turnover and inositol phosphate production in aortic vasculature of rats during pregnancy.
 J Clin Invest.
 1991;87(5):1700-1709. doi:10.1172/JCI115187

 Dartmouth Digital Commons Citation

 Conrad, Kirk P.; Barrera, Susan A.; Friedman, Peter A.; and Schmidt, Vicki M., "Evidence for Attenuation of Myo-Inositol Uptake, Phosphoinositide Turnover and Inositol Phosphate Production in Aortic Vasculature of Rats During Pregnancy" (1991).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3728.